dapkor/dapkor/README.md

 - 👋 Hi, I’m @dapkor
 - 👀 I’m interested in ...
 ICT
 - 🌱 I’m currently learning ... a lot of bicep
 - 💞️ I’m looking to collaborate on ...
-Windows azure Code
+Powershell
 - 📫 How to reach me ... @GMail

 <!---